MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Linus:
 - Comunicated with Jonas about the code, the problems and solutions for the AI
+- Added a sensor range input for the simulated rover

 #### Lucas:
 - First print of the solar panel bracket